thomasjjj/tg-keyword-trends/README.md

 - [x] make graph production per term as well as aggregated to remove scaling issues
 - [x] insert all graphs into PDF report (separate from TXT file report)
 - [x] use the txt report to populate the PDF report with contextual data.
-- [ ] add asyncio options to optimise performance
+- [ ] add asyncio options to optimise performance - particularly for media download.
-- [ ] better graphing, eg percent usage over time to adjust for new channels or surges in activity
+- [ ] better graphing, eg percent usage over time to adjust for new channels or surges in activity (ongoing improvements and new graphs - never complete this, just add more)
 - [ ] make sure the above is included in the report pdf
 - [x] time range selection
 - [ ] custom channel list